home-assistant/home-assistant.io/source/_integrations/lyric.markdown

 {% include integrations/config_flow.md %}

-The integration configuration will ask for the *Client ID* and *Client Secret* created above.
+The integration configuration will ask for the *Client ID* and *Client Secret* which correspond to the *Consumer* values in the App you created above.
 See [Application Credentials](/integrations/application_credentials) for more details.

 ## Sensors